 The Basics of Becoming a Purchasing Manager

-In general, most Purchasing Managers have a bachelor’s degree in business.
-Others may have a master’s degree in a more technical field such as engineering or applied science [ii]
+According to the Bureau of Labor Statistics, most Purchasing Managers have a bachelor’s degree in business.
+Others may have a master’s degree in a more technical field such as engineering or applied science.

 What is the most important decision you make as a Purchasing Manager?